kasuba-badri-vishal/AI_Course_Assignments/assign2/ques1/README.txt

 P(sendQuarintine = true / Infected = false , Fly_in_person = false , status_health = true) = 0.6
 P(sendQuarintine = true / Infected = false , Fly_in_person = false , status_health = false) = 0.1

-Hospitalized patient's area is also considerd as Quarintine
+Hospitalized patient's area is also considerd as Quarintine, so infected is also Quarintined